Hollywood Cemetery, Richmond - Things to Do at Hollywood Cemetery

 Riverside Views

-The cemetery's location on bluffs above the James River offers surprisingly beautiful views, especially from the higher sections near the pyramid
+The cemetery's location on bluffs above the James River offers surprisingly beautiful views, from the higher sections near the pyramid

 Practical Information